Code-Cornelius/CorAI/priv_lib_ml/src/classes/estimator/hyper_parameters/Tutorial_estim_hyperparameter.md

 relplot_hyperparam = Relplot_hyper_param(estimator=estim_hyper_param)
 ```

-The scatter plot can be used for visualising the influence of one parameter over the results.
+The scatter-plot can be used for visualising the influence of one parameter over the results.

-For example, one can visualise the relation between `train_time` (or a hyper-parameter) and the loss for training and
+For example, one can plot two metrics with respect to each other.
-validation (or a different metric).
+It is also possible to change influence the way the points are plot with respect ot some other criteria: here the `train_time`.

 ```python
 relplot_hyperparam.scatter(column_name_draw='loss_training',